Selective Nerve Root Block (SNRB)/Perineural Injection.

 A nerve root block is used for patients who suffer from pain from a “pinched nerve”, also known as radicular pain.
 This may involve the arms, neck, body and legs.
 Radicular pain usually involves the legs where it is commonly known as sciatica.

-- It is essential that Melbourne Radiology Clinic knows in advance of any blood thinning medication.
+It is essential that Melbourne Radiology Clinic knows in advance of any blood thinning (or anticoagulant) medication.

 These must be stopped prior to the procedure (Aspirin and Warfarin for 5 days, Plavix for 7 days & Iscover for 8 days).

 A fine needle is then passed through the skin and tissues, constantly manipulated under CT guidance until it contacts the intended nerve.
 When gentle needle contact is made with the nerve you will experience a brief pain that many patients describe as an “electrical, nerve-like shooting” pain.
 This pain will usually be in the same area of the body and/or character as the pain that you have come in to have treated.
 Occasionally, it may be more intense at the time of needle contact.
 This is common, confirms the correct position of the needle and is normal part of the procedure.
-At this point, the cortisone and local anaesthetic are injected.
-Just as local anaesthetic stings when it injected into the skin, so to will a stinging sensation occur in the area that the injected nerve supplies sensation to.
-This lasts approximately 10 seconds.
+At this point, the cortisone and local anaesthetic are injected, often resulting in a pressure or burning discomfort along the distribution og the nerve injected and lasts for approximately 10 – 20 seconds.

 At most, you will feel some minor discomfort in the back.
 As local anaesthetic has been injected into the spine most patients will be pain free.
 Since local anaesthetic is also administered around a nerve, your arm or leg (depending on whether the nerves in the neck or lower back have been injected) may feel numb, heavy, clumsy, weak or even cold.
 This usually reverses in approximately 20-40 minutes.
 Most patients are observed in the clinic for at least 30 minutes and are discharged after this point only if walking safely and feeling well.
 You should not drive for the rest of the day.
 The following day you may return to work and gradually increase your activities.